HCPSS/schoolsites-help/_posts/2014-07-15-replacing-files.md

 When uploading a file, it's important to keep the file names consistent and clean.
 Avoid dates, spaces, unique characters (%, #, $, &, etc.) and underscores.
 [This is elaborated upon a bit more](/schoolsites-help/2014/07/15/uploading-files/) in the uploading files documentation.

-When replacing a file, keep the new file's name the same as the old one.
+When replacing a file it's important to keep the new file's name the same as the old one.

 Go to your dashboard and click on "add and manage files."

 ![add and manage](/schoolsites-help/images/uploading/add-manage.png)

-Find the file you want to replace.
-In this case, we'll click on "edit" next to "school-supply-list.pdf"
+Find the file you want to replace and click on "edit."

 ![file library](/schoolsites-help/images/replacing/file-library.png)

 Click on "choose file" to open your finder.
-The new file should **have the same name as the old one.**
+The new file needs to **have the same name as the old one.**

 ![choose file](/schoolsites-help/images/replacing/before-upload.png)